mradigen/discord-reply-forme/README.md

 ### Shfire

-Look on how to get your Auth key [here](https://github.com/ThatGeekyWeeb/shfire).
+Look on how to get your auth key [here](https://github.com/ThatGeekyWeeb/shfire).

 ## Usage